Night-Owl-Labs/Business-Website/README.md

 I'm looking forward to seeing how this project evolves over time and how it can help others with their GitHub Portfolio.
 > Please reference the [CHANGELOG](.github/CHANGELOG.md) file in this repository for more details.

-## Project

-Please reference the [GitHub Project](https://github.com/users/scottgriv/projects/10) tab inside this repository to get a good understanding of where I'm currently at with the overall project.

-- Issues and Enhancements will also be tracked there as well.

 ## Guidelines for Forking This Project

 If you fork this project, please adhere to the following guidelines:

 - **Rename the Products**: Please change any references to [Your Product Name] to a name of your choosing that does not include the projects referenced on this website.
 - **Change Company Information**: If your fork includes references to [Your Company Name], please replace these with your own information or generic placeholders.
-Do not reference "Night Owl Labs, LLC."
-- **Change the Copyright Information**: Be sure to change the copyright reference to "Night Owl Labs, LLC." in the `footer.js` file.
+- **Change the Copyright Information**: Be sure to change the copyright reference in the `footer.js` file.
-- **Change Designs and Logos**: Be sure to change the logos and designs that originally referenced Night Owl Labs.
+- **Change Designs and Logos**: Be sure to change the logos and designs that originally referenced Early Bird Labs.
 - **Change Site Metadata**: Change the website meta data in the `siteMetadata` tree located in the `seo.js` file to fit your company or product.
-- **Change Contact Information**: Change any contact email references to `@nightowllabs.io` or hyperlinks to Night Owl Labs.
+- **Change Contact Information**: Change any contact email references to `@example.com` or hyperlinks to Early Bird Labs.
-- **Utilize Search in your IDE**: Do a mass search for "Night Owl Labs" and its products to ensure you have removed any references.
+- **Utilize Search in your IDE**: Do a mass search for "Early Bird Labs" and its products to ensure you have removed any references.
-- **Compare Your Website with the Original**: The site is actively being hosted at [nightowllabs.io](https://nightowllabs.io).
+- **Compare Your Website with the Original**: The site is actively being hosted at [https://bizwebsite.netlify.app](https://bizwebsite.netlify.app).
 After you deploy your website, check it against the original website to ensure nothing looks similar.
 Your site should be structured the same but be almost completely different content wise.

 This project serves as a great template for a business and/or product page, but it is important to do the work in order to update it and remove the original references to the original company/product/author.